 - Contact your school about work-study programs.
 These programs enable students to work for money that will go toward their tuition.

 - Exhaust every scholarship opportunity you can think of.
 This not only includes academic scholarships, but also those based on your specific interests, talents, heritage, and even area of study.

 If you already have begun your education and currently owe student loans, delaying your education could be risky even if you can’t figure out how to take out a student loan, especially if there is a chance you will not return to college.

-Around 45 percent of people no longer in college but who have outstanding student loan debt say college was not worth the cost, according to Consumer Reports.
-Approximately 38 percent of the debtors upset about their loans didn’t graduate.
+Around 45 percent of people no longer in college — but who have outstanding student loan debt — say college was not worth the cost, according to Consumer Reports.
+Approximately 38 percent of the debtors who were upset about their loans didn’t graduate.

-Money is a prime reason for students to drop out, according to USA Today, and students who don’t graduate are four times as likely to default on loans as those who graduate.
+And in a USA Today article, Kantrowitz explained money is a prime reason for students to drop out.
+Students who don’t graduate are four times as likely to default on loans as those who graduate.
 High default rates show why it is so important to try to find a way to continue funding your education.